 The calm, sensitive, and self-assured Mastiff is an enormous, powerful dog with a long history.
 These excellent guard dogs from the Working Group also make perfect foot warmers and couch-potato companions.
-Here are nine interesting facts about this good-natured and courageous breed.
+Here are nine interesting Mastiff facts to know.

 There is evidence that Mastiff-like dogs lived in the mountains of Asia, dating back almost 4,500 years to 2,500 B.C.E.
-The British Museum houses bas-reliefs from the Babylonian palace of Ashurbanipal that show Mastiff-type dogs, incredibly similar to modern Mastiffs, hunting lions in the desert.
+The British Museum houses bas-reliefs from the Babylonian palace of Ashurbanipal that show dogs that look incredibly similar to modern Mastiffs hunting lions in the desert.

-Although records are scarce, it seems that the Plymouth colonists on the Mayflower had a Mastiff and a spaniel with them on their journey to the new world.
+Although records are scarce, it seems that the Plymouth colonists on the Mayflower had a Mastiff and a spaniel with them on their journey to America.
 However, the real importation of Mastiffs into the United States didn’t begin until the late 1800s.
 In America and other English-speaking countries like Canada and Britain, the name Mastiff is used to refer to the Old English Mastiff.

-He set the record in November 1989, when he was eight years old.
-He was 37 inches high at the shoulder, 8 feet 3 inches long from the tip of his nose to the tip of his tail, and he weighed 343 pounds.
+Zorba the Mastiff set the record in November 1989, when he was 8 years old.
+He was 37 inches high at the shoulder, 8 feet, 3 inches long from the tip of his nose to the tip of his tail, and he weighed 343 pounds.

-They don’t need rigorous exercise, will be at their best physical condition with a moderate exercise regime.
-They are wonderful at simply being a member of the family, but also make good watchdogs and therapy dogs.
+Despite their size, they do fine with relatively sedentary lifestyles.
+They’ll be in their best physical condition with a moderate exercise regime.
+They are wonderful at simply being a member of the family, but they also make good watchdogs and therapy dogs.
 If you train them and keep them in proper physical condition, they can also succeed at carting, tracking, conformation, obedience, and search and rescue.